amatulhasanzaidi/AI-ML-PROJECT/statement.md

   a small ML-backed console application (data → model → validated prediction → persistence → reporting).

-*(This project is not intended for use by patients or clinicians for real health decisions.)*

 ## High-Level Features

 1. **Data Management** — synthetic dataset generation (fixed random